 My name is Caroline – welcome to Flickering Lamps!
 Here you’ll find writing and photographs about the sort of history that passes many by – the history in our surroundings.
 I’m really interested in exploring how buildings, monuments and spaces reflect the attitudes, values and stories from the time they were created, and how their uses and meanings have changed over time.
 I especially enjoy exploring graveyards and old buildings looking for the stories they tell, and I’m often to be found with my trusty camera snapping the beautiful and fascinating places I come across.

 I’m originally from Lancashire, but have been living and working in London since 2011.
 I am a doctoral student in the History Department at Birkbeck, University of London – my research focuses on the development of civic pride, local identities and democracy in London’s localities between 1889 and 1939.

-Previously, I blogged (rather intermittently) over at Historical Trinkets.
+Prior to the launch of Flickering Lamps in 2014, I blogged (rather intermittently) over at Historical Trinkets.
 You might have come here from a link on that site.
 Thank you to everyone who has supported Historical Trinkets, be it through blogs or Twitter, and I hope that you’ll enjoy Flickering Lamps too.

 If you would like to get in touch with me, please use the contact form below.